khlaifiabilel/Deep-Super-Resolution-For-Geospatial-Data/README.md

 The validation set can be a smaller subset of your total imagery dataset.
 For training I would recommend a subset of imagery not much larger the 0.5GB.
 With augmentation, conversion to floating point, and generation of tensors, a dataset this large can get quite memory intensive.
 On an NVIDIA Titan X with this much data, training can take about 55 hours.
 With less data, training will naturally be shorter, but results may be worse.

 ##### Big images?
 If you have massive images they may need to be tiled into smaller chunks to make your GPU happy.
 This will remove the geospatial information, but fear not!
 We have code to stitch these images back together after you run inference, and add accurate geospatial info back as well.
-Check out our tiler, stitcher and georeferencing package here: TBA
+Check out our tiler, stitcher and georeferencing package here: https://github.com/jshermeyer/SR_Utils

 ##### Time to train